bkosanovic/fcmclt/README.md

 - `fcmcinit.m`: Very important routine that is used to generate the initial fuzzy partition matrix U<sub>0</sub>.
 - `cltvalid.m`: Calculates clustering validity functionals
-- `fscat.m`: Calculates fuzzy scatter and covariance matrices for a fuzzy
+- `fscat.m`: Calculates fuzzy scatter and covariance matrices for a fuzzy cluster
-- `testextfpm.m`: Example of how to extrapolate fuzzy partition matric from the presumed cluster centers
+- `testextfpm.m`: Example of how to extrapolate fuzzy partition matrix from the presumed cluster centers
 - `testfcmc.m`: Example of how to use FCMC algorithm
 - `testgk.m`: Example of GK variant for two Gaussian classes